xssworm/hhvm-mac/README.md

 * Visit your site at http://.../index.php

-## Contributing

-We'd love to have your help in making HHVM better.
-If you're interested, please read our [guide to contributing](CONTRIBUTING.md).

 ## License

 HHVM is licensed under the PHP and Zend licenses except as otherwise noted.

 The Hack typechecker (`hphp/hack`) is licensed under the BSD license (`hphp/hack/LICENSE`) with an additional grant of patent rights (`hphp/hack/PATENTS`) except as otherwise noted.

-## Reporting Crashes

-See [Reporting Crashes](https://github.com/facebook/hhvm/wiki/Reporting-Crashes) for helpful tips on how to report crashes in an actionable manner.